 - Landscape level institutional assessment of Kaffrine, Senegal

 - Governance dimensions of climate change adaptation: Methodology for landscape-level institutional assessments

 - Institutional assessment for climate change adaptation, Borena, southern Ethiopia

 - Policy briefs and journal articles on cross-scale governance, policy dynamics and the science-policy interface

-This research activity is led by the International Livestock Research Institute (ILRI).
-PhD researchers in Ethiopia and Senegal are co-supervised by researchers at University of Massachusetts Boston, US and Université d’Orléans, France.
+This research activity was led by the International Livestock Research Institute (ILRI).
+PhD researchers in Ethiopia and Senegal were co-supervised by researchers at University of Massachusetts Boston, US and Université d’Orléans, France.